Help your child explore, develop and succeed!

 Are snacks provided?

 No, we do not provide snacks.
 Please bring a snack and drink from home.
 Teachers will allow time for snacks in the day.
-For camps held at the Nursing and Allied Building, there are vending machines the kids may use if they would like to purchase a snack.
-Or, you may bring a snack from home.

 Can my child bring a cell phone or any electronic device?